 Familiarise Yourself With What ‘Proper’ Posture Is.
 Your feet should be flat on the ground, directly under your knees.
-Your legs should form right-angles.
+Your legs should form right angles.
 At all costs, avoid having your feet dangle from the chair.
 This tells you that your chair is too tall for you.

-Your spine is very delicate and a life-time of improper sitting will result in a life-time of pain.
+Your spine is very delicate and a lifetime of improper sitting will result in a lifetime of pain.
 Many people, without realising, will hunch forward while typing on a computer.
 Be mindful of how you position your body.
 Bring your abs in toward your spine, lifting your chest then rolling back your shoulders.
 Your lower back should sit flush with the lumbar support of your office chair.

-Afterwards, position your head so that your chin is over your sternum, not forward over your body.
+Afterward, position your head so that your chin is over your sternum, not forward over your body.
 Finally, maintain a 90-degree angle with your elbows so that they are bent at your sides and your forearms are stretched out in front of you onto your computer or work surface.
 Having an office chair with adjustable arms can help greatly with this.